 How to visit the Gatún Locks

-Before I go on, it’s worth mentioning that Lonely Planet describes Colón as “best avoided” and capable of sending “shivers down the spines of hardened travellers and Panamanians alike”.
+Before I go on, it’s worth mentioning that Lonely Planet once described Colón as “best avoided” and capable of sending “shivers down the spines of hardened travellers and Panamanians alike”.

 The Gatún Locks – only about 10 minutes by car from the train station – were amazing.
 We were the only people there, and the viewing platform was so close we could almost reach out to touch the vessels inching past, each barely centimetres from touching the sides of the lock.

-We got the full treatment from the man in charge – he told us the history of the canal, showed us the records of some of the ships that had passed through that day, and explained how the pilot system works (a ship captain has to hand over control to one of the Panama Canal pilots, who guides the vessel through the entire length of the canal – it’s the only place in the world where this happens).
-Quite good service, I say.
+We got the full treatment from the man in charge.
+He told us the history of the canal, showed us the records of some of the ships that had passed through that day, and explained how the pilot system works (a ship captain has to hand over control to one of the Panama Canal pilots, who guides the vessel through the entire length of the canal – it’s the only place in the world where this happens).

 Cost